Back

 Isatis tinctoria

-Woad is a fascinating and historically significant biennial plant, traditionally cultivated in Europe for its brilliant deep blue dye.
+A fascinating and historically significant biennial plant, traditionally cultivated in Europe for its brilliant deep blue dye.
 Before the arrival of Indigo from the Far East, woad was the primary source of blue colouring across Europe.
 This striking plant produces tall, bright yellow flower plumes in its second year, followed by unusual black seedpods that lend architectural interest to the garden.
 Famously, the ancient Celts used woad to dye themselves blue before charging into battle against the Romans, a story captured vividly in folklore and popularised by films like Braveheart.
 Beyond its historical uses, woad remains a beautiful and educational addition to any garden.

 Where Can You Grow Woad?